sagy101/TV-Tracker/docs/TESTING.md

 ## Contributing

-We welcome contributions to our testing efforts!
-Please refer to our [Contributing Guide](CONTRIBUTING.md) for details on how to get involved.
+I welcome contributions to my testing efforts!
+Please refer to my [Contributing Guide](CONTRIBUTING.md) for details on how to get involved.